Stability of Tori under Lower Sectional Curvature: Introduction

 In the non-collapsing setting, i.e. when $k=n$, Perelman proved that $X$ is homeomorphic to $M_i$ for $i$ large enough \cite{Perelmanstability}.
 When $k<n$ and $X^k$ is a smooth Riemannian manifold without boundary, Yamaguchi \cite{Yamaguchicoll} proved for large $i$ that $M_i^n$ is the total space of a locally trivial fiber bundle with base space $X^k$.\\

-However, the topology of collapsing sequences is not fully understood when the limits are singular or admit boundary points.
+However, the topology of collapsing sequences is not fully understood when the limits are singular or admit boundary points, even though some general local restrictions have been obtained by Kapovitch in \cite{Kapovitchcollapse}.
 The main result of this paper establishes that when $M^n_i$ all are homeomorphic to tori $T^n$, then the limit must be homeomorphic to a torus, regardless of any additional assumption on its regularity.\\

 \begin{theorem} Let $(M^n_i, g_i) \xrightarrow{GH} (X^k,\dist_X)$ satisfy ${\rm Sec}_{g_i} \ge -1$, ${\rm diam}\, (M_i)\le D$, and such that the $M^n_i$ are all homeomorphic to tori $T^n$.
 Then $X^k$ is homeomorphic to the $k$-dimensional torus $T^k$ for some $0\le k\le n$. \end{theorem}